Breakdancing gets Olympic status to debut at Paris in 2024

-LAUSANNE, Switzerland (AP) — Breakdancing became an official Olympic sport on Monday.
+GENEVA (AP) — Breakdancing became an official Olympic sport on Monday.

 The International Olympic Committee’s pursuit of urban events to lure a younger audience saw street dance battles officially added to the medal events program at the 2024 Paris Games.

-Also confirmed for Paris by the IOC executive board were skateboarding, sport climbing and surfing.
+Also confirmed for Paris by the IOC executive board were skateboarding, sport climbing, and surfing.

 Those three sports will make their Olympic debuts at the Tokyo Games which were postponed because of the coronavirus pandemic by one year to open on July 23, 2021.

+Weightlifting should have 120 athletes in Paris, which is less than half of its total at the 2016 Rio de Janeiro Games.
+The sport could be dropped entirely due to its historic doping problems and IOC concerns over the pace and depth of reform at the International Weightlifting Federation.

+The IOC stressed its future priorities for Paris, and beyond to the 2028 Los Angeles Games, by claiming it will hit a long-term target of equal participation by men and women athletes, and more urbanized events.

-However, Paris organizers need time to prepare their project and so the IOC kept to its long-time schedule to confirm the 2024 sports lineup this month even before some are tested in Tokyo.
+With Paris organizers needing time to prepare their project, the IOC kept to its pre-pandemic schedule to confirm the 2024 sports lineup this month even before some are tested in Tokyo.

 Breakdancing will be called breaking at the Olympics, as it was in the 1970s by hip-hop pioneers in the United States.